michaelharms6010/zecpages/README.md

 # Zecpages

-This is a Zcash-focused social site with a Zcash-powered message board.
-It's a react frontend connected to a express/node/knex/postgres backend in its present state.
-You can see the site at https://zecpages.com
+Zecpages is a Zcash-focused social site with a Zcash-powered message board.
+It uses a react frontend connected to a express/node/knex/postgres backend in its present state.
+You can see the app at https://zecpages.com.
+Note that this repo is just for the React app - the backend and a few other jobs that drive the app are in other repositories linked below.

-Zecpages is built and maintained by Michael Harms.
+Zecpages is built and maintained by [Michael Harms](https://twitter.com/michaelharms70).

 ## Backend

-The backend is hosted w/AWS EB (yuck) / RDS (double yuck).
+The backend is hosted w/AWS EB / RDS.
+I wouldn't choose them again, but here we are.

 Its source code, public API details, and deployment information can be seen here: https://github.com/michaelharms6010/be-zeitpages